rafaqz/DimensionalData.jl/docs/src/basic_tutorial.md

 temperature_data[1:5, 1:5, 1]
 ````

-Suppose we ask: *"What was the temperature in Los Angeles (34.2°N, 118.17°W) on day 90?"*
+Suppose we ask: *"What was the temperature in Los Angeles (34.2°N, 118.2°W) on day 90?"*

 With a plain array, we have to translate dimensional coordinates into positional indices ourselves:

 ````@example dimensionaldata_tutorial
-i =  findfirst(==(34.5), lats)
+i = argmin(abs.(lats .- 34.2))
-j = findfirst(==(-118.5), lons)
+j = argmin(abs.(lons .- (-118.2)))
 k = 90
 temperature_data[i,j,k]
 ````

 Translating between dimension coordinates and array indices is a common operation when working with dimensional data.
 Such translations are onerous and can be difficult to track as the complexity of the code increases.
-DimensionalData provides a high level abstraction for working with such data.
+DimensionalData provides a high-level abstraction for working with such data.

 ---